NativeScript/docs-v7/docs/best-practices/bundling-with-webpack.md

 * `chunk` - the name of the chunk to be snapshotted
 * `projectRoot` - path to the app root folder
 * `webpackConfig` - Webpack configurations object.
 The snapshot generation modifies the webpack config object to ensure that the specified bundle will be snapshotted successfully
-* `targetArchs` - Since the serialization format of the V8 heap is architecture-specific we need a different blob file for each V8 library target architecture.
+* `targetArchs` - Since the serialization format of the V8 heap is architecture-specific, we need a different blob file for each V8 library target architecture.
 The Android Runtime library contains 3 architecture slices - `ia32` (for emulators), `arm` and `arm64` (for devices).
 However, [if not explicitly specified](https://github.com/NativeScript/android-runtime/issues/614), the `arm` slice will be used even on `arm64` devices.
 In other words, generating heap snapshot for all supported architectures (`arm`, `arm64`, `ia32`) will guarantee that the snapshotted heap will be available on every device/emulator.
-However, when building for release you can leave only `arm` (and `arm64` in case you have [explicitly enabled `arm64` support](https://github.com/NativeScript/android-runtime/issues/614)) in the `targetArchs` array which will decrease the size of the produced APK file.
+However, when building for the release, you can leave only `arm` (and `arm64` in case you have [explicitly enabled `arm64` support](https://github.com/NativeScript/android-runtime/issues/614)) in the `targetArchs` array which will decrease the size of the produced APK file.
 * `tnsJavaClassesOptions` - Basically, every Java class successor, declared in NativeScript, consists of two parts - native Java part generated by the [static binding generator](https://www.nativescript.org/blog/static-binding-generator---what-is-it-good-for) and JavaScript counterpart, created when the [JavaScript extending](https://docs.nativescript.org/runtimes/android/generator/extend-class-interface#classes) is evaluated.
-Both parts must be loaded in order to instantiate the class.
+Both parts must be loaded to instantiate the class.
 The native Java definition is compiled with the app, so it is loaded by the JVM without requiring any additional work.
-Since the JavaScript counterpart is created by [the extend function](https://docs.nativescript.org/runtimes/android/generator/how-extend-works#the-extend-function) we should make sure that it is evaluated before using the successor class.
+Since the JavaScript counterpart is created by [the extend function](https://docs.nativescript.org/runtimes/android/generator/how-extend-works#the-extend-function), we should make sure that it is evaluated before using the successor class.
 This is not a concern, when the class is instantiated from JavaScript, because its constructor is created by the `extend` function call, which means that there is no way to refer to the extended class without having the `extend` call executed beforehand.
 However, there are classes defined in JavaScript that are instantiated from native code.
 For example, the `NativeScriptActivity` class defined in `ui/frame/activity` is instantiated on app startup by the system.
 When bundling is disabled, such cases are handled by the Android runtime in the following way:
     1. The static binding generator saves the path to the file containing its JavaScript implementation in the class metadata.
     2. Before instantiating the class, the runtime loads and executes the module at the path saved in the metadata, assuming that this will evaluate the class extending code.
     When bundling with Webpack, the saved path in the metadata always points to the bundle script.
 However, depending on configurations, executing the bundle script may not evaluate the module containing the Java class definition.
 Therefore, instead of relying on the Android runtime mechanism to automatically load the JavaScript counterparts we load them on startup by explicitly adding `require` calls to such modules in our default `app/vendor-platform.android` module: